Claudia Meier Volk: Personal life

 Claudia Meier was born in Strasburg, North Dakota, on November 6, 1947.
 Her family moved to Minneapolis when she was five.
 Meier says that she has been active in politics since ninth grade; she attended Osseo High School, the College of St. Scholastica, and the University of Minnesota, receiving a B.S.N. in nursing from the last.

-In 1975, Meier married 38-year-old Martin Volk, a longtime friend, distant relative, and business manager at a telephone co-op in Ray, North Dakota.
+In 1975, Meier married 38-year-old Martin Volk, a longtime friend and business manager at a telephone co-op in Ray, North Dakota.
 Due to her work as a legislator in another state, they chose to maintain separate homes and commute to each other on the weekends.
 Despite her push for the maiden names bill, she chose to take Volk's last name; she told the St. Cloud Times that "I sponsored it because I believe everybody should have the choice, but we're both pretty traditional".
 Rick Nolan attended the wedding.
 Claudia Volk did not seek reelection in 1976, having moved to Ray.